leoafarias/gen-ui-talk/gen_ui_app/slides.md

 ---

-## ¿Qué pasa si la herramienta a usar es un esquema de widget?
+## What if the tool to use is a widget schema?

 ---